 The Chrysanthemum Throne is the throne of the Emperor of Japan and a metonym referring to the Japanese monarchy itself.
-The Japanese imperial family has recently been in the news, due to the ascension of Emperor Naruhito on the 1st of May 2019, following the abdication of his father, Emperor Akihito the day before.
+The Japanese imperial family has recently been in the news, due to the ascension of Emperor Naruhito on May 1, 2019, following the abdication of his father, Emperor Akihito the day before.
+His enthronement ceremony took place on October 22, 2019.
 According to the traditional order of succession, Naruhito is the 126th Emperor of Japan.

 The first emperor to have occupied the Chrysanthemum Throne was Emperor Jimmu , a legendary figure believed to have lived between the 7th and 6th centuries BC.
 All subsequent Japanese emperors claim descent from him, making the Yamato Dynasty (the Imperial House of Japan) the oldest continuous hereditary monarchy in the world today.

 The Chrysanthemum Throne at the Kyoto Imperial Palace is used for accession ceremonies.
 It was last used during the enthronement of Naruhito October 22, 2019. ( Public Domain )

 A Constitutional Monarchy

 Since 1947 Japan has been a constitutional monarchy.
 Although the emperor has little political power, he remains relevant to Japanese society as a “symbol of the state and of the unity of the people.”
 Hirohito was succeeded by his son, Akihito, following his death in 1989.

 Akihito broke a long-standing tradition in 1959, when, as Crown Prince, he married Shoda Michiko, a commoner.
 In 2016, Akihito announced his intention to abdicate, as he was concerned that he would not be able to fulfil his duties as emperor due to his age.
 Akihito abdicated on April 30, 2019, after occupying the Chrysanthemum Throne for 30 years.